Women in the Popular Front in the Spanish Civil War: Start of the Civil War

 Location of Melilla, where Nationalist forces started their campaign in 1936.

 On 17 July 1936, the Unión Militar Española launched a coup d'état in North Africa and Spain.
 They believed they would have an easy victory.
 They failed to predict the people's attachment to the Second Republic.
 With the Republic largely maintaining control over its Navy, Franco and others in the military successfully convinced Adolf Hitler to provide transport for Spanish troops from North Africa to the Iberian peninsula.
 These actions led to a divided Spain, and the protracted events of the Spanish Civil War.
 It would not officially end until 1 April 1939.

 Franco's initial coalition included monarchists, conservative Republicans, Falange Española members, Carlist traditionalists, Roman Catholic clergy and the Spanish army.
 They had support from fascist Italy and Nazi Germany.
 The Republican side included Socialists, Communists, and various other left wing actors.

 The military revolt was announced on the radio across the country, and people took to the streets immediately as they tried to determine the extent of the situation, and if it was a military or political conflict.
 Ibárruri coined the phrase "¡No pasarán!" a few days later, on 18 July 1936 in Madrid while broadcasting from the Ministry of the Interior's radio station, saying, "It is better to die on your feet than live on your knees. ¡No pasarán!"

 Great Britain, France, Germany, Italy and the Soviet Union signed the Non-Intervention Treaty in August 1936, promising not to provide material support for the war to any of the parties, even as Germany and Italy were already providing support to Spain's fascists.

 Spanish Civil War (1936–1939)

 It took the creation of the Popular Front to persuade the left to encourage women to mobilize in large numbers in support of the Republic.
 They were encouraged to leave the home and engage in activities less associated with the domestic sphere.
 It was in this climate that a number of important women's organization were created or flourished.
-These included Asociación de Mujeres Antifascists (AMA), and Mujeres Libres.
+These included Asociación de Mujeres Antifascistas (AMA), and Mujeres Libres.